Lindsey Durlacher: Wrestling career

+Mixed martial arts career

+Durlacher made his MMA debut on May 18, 2002 against Miguel Torres, who had a 19-0 record at the time, all finishes, and would go on to become WEC Bantamweight Champion.
+Durlacher lost by unanimous decision after a tough fight that went to a decision, the first of Torres' career.
+Durlacher's second fight was on November 9, 2002, defeating Gjermund Larsen by unanimous decision.
+His third and final fight was on October 15, 2005, defeating Richard Hess by TKO in the first round.

+Judo career

+At the Maccabiah Games in 2009, Durlacher was the flag bearer for the US team and competed in judo at 60 kg.
+Durlacher lost his opening match to eventual champion Yoav Shemesh (ISR) by ippon.
+In the bronze medal match, Durlacher lost by ippon to Felipe Kitadai (BRA), a fifth-place finisher at the 2008 Junior World Championships and future Olympic bronze medalist.

 Death

 Durlacher suffered a broken sternum in a snowmobile accident in February 2011.
 Durlacher had surgery for the injury in June 2011.
 He died at the age of 36 in his sleep on June 4, 2011, three days after his surgery, at his home in Denver, Colorado.

 Hall of Fame

 He is a member of the Illinois Wrestling Coaches and Officials Association Hall of Fame.
-In October 2016, Lindsey was inducted into the Greco Roman Wrestling Hall of Fame in a ceremony in Minneapolis, MN.
+In October 2016, Lindsey was inducted into the GrecoRoman Wrestling Hall of Fame in a ceremony in Minneapolis, MN.